tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - most CAR T cell protocols use a heterogeneous starting population of bulk CD4 and CD8 T cells spanning developmental potential range, but more plastic memory T cells (T<sub>cm</sub> i.e. central memory T cells and T<sub>scm</sub> i.e. stem cell memory T cells) possess greater effector/proliferative capacities and better eradicate tumors when used as CAR T cell starting populations
  - patients eligible for CAR T cell therapy usually have relapsed/refractory (treatment-resistant), so their T cells have likely been chronically antigen exposed, as well as exposed to chemotherapy (skews T cells towards more terminally differentiated effector memory i.e. T<sub>em</sub> cells), and this all makes the CAR T therapy less effective (than if it had been used at the beginning)
 # Mechanisms of tumor resistance to immune checkpoint blockade and combination strategies to overcome resistance
+# Mismatch repair deficiency/microsatellite instability-high as a predictor for anti-PD-1/PD-L1 immunotherapy efficacy
+ - microsatellite instability-high follows mismatch repair deficiency
+ - mismatch repair deficiency represents a good prognosis in early colorectal cancer but a poor prognosis in patients with metastasis (**perhaps because it's more easily recognized by immune system but it's a double edged sword as it's also likely more cancerous and dangerous at metastasis stage**)
+# Mismatch repair deficiency predicts response of solid tumors to PD-1 blockade
+ - cancers deficient in mismatch repair (MMR) have high mutation burden, seems to be a good predictor of response to PD-1 blockade
+ - **many mutant neoantigens in mismatch repair-deficient cancers makes them sensitive to immune checkpoint blockade, regardless of cancer's tissue of origin**
+ - show that ICI induces peripheral expansion of tumor-specific T cells and that mismatch repair-deficient tumors harbor functional MANA (mutation-associated neoantigens) specific T cells
+ - TCR-seq works by CDR3 sequencing (most variable region of TCRα and β chains, governs interactions with peptide-MHC complexes)
 # mTOR regulates T cell exhaustion and PD-1-targeted immunotherapy response during chronic viral infection
  - background: PD-1-blockade enhances T cell response by promoting differentiation of stem-like T cells towards TIM3<sup>+</sup> cells
  - results: blocking mTOR during T cell expansion enhances T cell response (stem-like T cells accumulate), but blocking mTOR after exhaustion has progressed causes immunosuppression (decreased TIM3<sup>+</sup> cells, increased viral load)